dsmrreader/dsmr-reader/README.md

 ### Application configuration & setup ###
 Earlier in this guide you had to choose for either **(A.) MySQL/MariaDB** or **(B.) PostgreSQL**.
 Our applications needs to know what backend to talk to.
 Therefor I created two default configuration files you can copy, one for each backend.
 The application will also need the appropiate database client, which is not installed by default.
 For this I also created two ready-to-use requirements files, which will also install all other dependencies required, such as the Django framework.
-The `base.txt` contains requirements which the application needs, no matter the backend you choose.
+The `base.txt` contains requirements which the application needs anyway, no matter the backend you've choosen.

-**Note:** Installation might take a while, depending on your Internet connection, RaspberryPi version and resources.
+**Note:** Installation might take a while, depending on your Internet connection, RaspberryPi version and resources (generally CPU) available.
 Nothing to worry about. :]

 **A.** Did you choose MySQL/MariaDB?
 Execute these two commands: